dagrate/classimbalance/readme.md

 **Objective**: show the impact of the class imbalance on the features importance  <br>

-**Comment**: Without Class Imbalance Correction and Slight Class Imbalance have similar feature importance albeit not identical and the roc auc score for both is close.
-Extreme class imbalance leads to significant different feature importance with a model that does not outperform a random guess (roc auc score = 0.5)
+**Comment**: Experiments "Without Class Imbalance Correction" and "Slight Class Imbalance" have similar features importance, albeit not identical, and the roc auc score for both is close.
+Experiment "Extreme Class Imbalance" leads to significant different features importance with a model that does not outperform a random guess (roc auc score = 0.5)

 ## Without Class Imbalance Correction